 - You will benefit from local agricultural payrolls, and you will take advantage of the collective knowledge.

 - Ready access to medical facilities and local skills.

 - You will benefit from local security arrangements (some have organized a small militia) when it hits the fan.

-- Having someone you know, living in the same town (friends, family, etc.) will provide you access to a reliable workforce for your private projects.
+- Having someone you know and living in the same town (friends, family, etc.) will provide you with a reliable workforce for your private projects.

-- Access to social gatherings is an added bonus.
+- Access to social gatherings is a bonus.
 Humans are social creatures, and having access to social interaction makes it a good place to raise your kids and, maybe, make it a permanent living solution.

 As it comes to disadvantages, here are the things my friends noticed: